Skip to Content

 The major disadvantage of a home birth is the risk of an emergency

-situation, which will require that you or your baby be taken in an ambulance to
+situation.
+In that case, you or your baby would need to be taken in an ambulance to

 a hospital.
-The time it takes to get you or the baby to hospital care may be
+The time it takes to get you or the baby to the hospital may be

-The advantage of a home birth is that you may feel more comfortable
+A home birth also has advantages.
+You may feel more comfortable

-A home birth is the least expensive option, although it may not be
+A home birth costs the least.
+But it may not be

 covered by insurance.
 A home birth is not recommended if